m-abdelwahab/email-agent-workshop/README.md

 # Email Agent Workshop

+## Introduction

+If you've used AI apps like ChatGPT, Claude, Le Chat, Google Gemini, or others, you'll notice that they all offer a similar user experience where you:

+1. Initiate a conversation
+2. Only do one task at a time

+AI Agents are the next evolution of AI apps.
+They are systems that independently accomplish tasks in the background on behalf of users.

+Some example use cases of AI Agents are:

+- Coding
+- Support
+- Deep Research

+There's also a lot of potential for _personal_ AI agents.
+This workshop will show you how to build one that automatically labels and summarizes incoming messages.
+The goal of this workshop is to give you a solid foundation to build your own AI Agents.
+The concepts you'll learn can be applied to other AI Agent projects.

-Build a personal AI Email Agent that automatically processes, labels, and drafts responses to incoming messages.
-You'll create the agent with Next.js, TypeScript, the Vercel AI SDK, and Neon Postgres.
+You'll create the app with React router, TypeScript, Postmark, the Vercel AI SDK, and Neon Postgres.
 By the end of the workshop, you'll have a fully working email assistant and gain practical experience building AI features you can include in future projects.

 ## Prerequisites